codersMom/angular100-labs-2020-06-22/Ch04-PassingData/1more-components/README.md

 1. You should now see the albums in the browser, now being shown via the lst component.

 1. Mark your work as complete.
+(Name tent card, electronic status, etc.)